 Exit

 The vast majority of students complete their school year, then either seamlessly move into the next one or go back into mainstream school, college, university or employment.
-‘My son is in college doing his A levels, thanks to what Net School did f
+‘My son is in college doing his A levels, thanks to what Net School did for

 Latest results

-In 2024, 72 per cent 9-7 at IGCSE; no A level students in 2024.
+In 2025, 60 per cent 9-7 at IGCSE.
+In 2024, 72 per cent 9-7 at IGCSE.
+No A level students in 2024 or 2025.

 Teaching & learning

 Consistently strong results and far more flexibility than at most online schools, with a pick-n-mix approach to its broad curriculum.
-So, for years 5 and 6, you can buy any number of these subjects: English, maths, science and humanities (six hou
+So, for years 5 and 6, you can buy any number of these subjects: English, maths, science and humanities (six hours

 Learning support & SEN

 Nearly half (49 per cent) of students have some form of SEN – dyslexia, ADHD, autism, selective mutism, SEMH – including five EHCPs.
 Many find the jump from a big, busy bricks-and-mortar school to this small online school like night and day.
-‘I ca
+‘I can

 Arts & extracurricular